| | |

 5. Seawalker helmet diving

-Seawalking has been around for some time, and you can add it to your list of things to do on Green Island.
+Seawalking has been around for some time, and you can do it right here.
 The whole process will take about 60 minutes with paperwork, getting suited up, and a safety briefing.
 After a short transfer, you will put on the Seawalker Helmet and walk on the sea floor for about 20 minutes.

 You definitely need to book this one to avoid disappointment, but it certainly gives you a different perspective on experiencing underwater life.